 The main source of data for this study is the Residential Energy Consumption Survey (RECS), which is administered by the U.S. Energy Information Administration (EIA) (EIA 2018; 2022).
 RECS is a periodic survey that has collected detailed energy characteristics, usage patterns, and demographics of American households since 1978.
 The primary objective of RECS is to estimate future energy demand and improve energy efficiency and building design.

-Of relevance for this study, the three most recent cycles of RECS, 2009, 2015, 2020, ask respondents whether in the last year anyone in their household needed medical attention because the home was too hot or too cold (EIA 2016; 2020).
+Of relevance for this study, the three most recent cycles of RECS, 2009, 2015, 2020, ask respondents whether “in the last year, did anyone in your household needed medical attention because the home was too hot?” or “too cold?”
+(EIA 2016; 2020).
 This study treats an affirmative response to either question as a temperature-related illness.
-While the questions are self-reported and do not specify duration and severity of extreme temperatures and who in the household needed medical assistance, it provides a source of empirical evidenceground truth that the household experienced a hazardous interior thermal environment.
+While the questions are self-reported and do not specify duration and severity of extreme temperatures and who in the household needed medical assistance, it provides a source of ground truth that the household experienced a hazardous interior thermal environment.
 We focus on the two most recent RECS surveys, namely the 2015 and 2020 RECS.
 Responses to our questions of interest are not available in the public data file for the 2009 RECS due to infrequent responses risking disclosure of sensitive and confidential household information.

 Each RECS is an independent cross-sectional study of residential energy use, so each iteration of the survey is slightly different.
 Theoretically, it’s possible to select the same home twice, but it is highly unlikely and occurs rarely.
 The EIA selects samples to statistically represent all U.S. households occupied as a primary residence at the time of the survey.
 The most significant difference between the 2015 and 2020 survey cycles is the mode of execution.
 The 2015 survey cycle collected data through a combination of computer-assisted personal interviews, internet, and mailings.
 The 2020 survey cycle relied entirely on self-administered web and paper questionaries.
 Because there were no in-person interviews, the 2020 survey did not use a clustered sampling method like in 2015.
 The impact of this change is a three-fold increase in sample size – from 5,686 in 2015 to 18,496 in 2020.
 Sample size is inversely proportional to the standard error and, so larger samples generally result in narrower confidence intervals for population and subpopulation estimates.
 The two survey years also had minor differences in variable coding.

 Table 1 shows counts of heat-, cold-, or any temperature-related illness in the 2015 and 2020 RECS.
 For the predictive model, we treat each sample as an independent observation.
 However, for population estimate, we reviewed the results of each year separately due to differences in sampling methods.
 For each year, RECS calculates the sample weight, which indicates the number of households in the population that observation represents.
 Inclusion of replicate weights allows for calculation of the sampling error.
-We followed the EIA’s procedure for calculating population estimates, standard errors, and confidence intervals in R (EIA 2019; 2023).
+We followed the EIA’s procedure for calculating population estimates, standard errors, and confidence intervals in R programming language (EIA 2019; 2023).

 Table 1.
 Observations of temperature-related illness in RECS